Does influencer database software make sense for your team?

 The key takeaway here?
 Database software is truly a matter of “you get what you pay for.”

 As long as you understand the requirements and expectations of managing your campaigns with a database, they can be valuable.
-Databases are definitely going to save you time versus doing everything by hand.
+Databases definitely save you time versus doing everything by hand.